awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-aws-integrations.md

    All Lambda execution environments have [Boto3](https://aws.amazon.com/sdk-for-python/) installed, so you don't need to include it in your deployment package\.
 **Tip**
 If you use macOS, these commands might not work properly\.
-As a workaround, add a file named `setup.cfg` to the `eslambda` directory:
+As a workaround, add a file named `setup.cfg` to the `s3-to-es` directory:

    ```
    [install]